hpc/charliecloud/doc-src/tutorial.rst

 2. Install a basic build system using the OS package manager.

+3. For a few dependencies and then OpenMPI itself:

-3. Download and untar OpenMPI.
-Note the use of variables to make adjusting the URL and MPI version easier, as well as the explanation of why we're not using :code:`apt-get`, given that OpenMPI is included in Debian.
+   1. Download and untar.
+Note the use of variables to make adjusting the URL and versions easier, as well as the explanation of why we're not using :code:`apt-get`, given that several of these packages are included in Debian.

-4. Build and install OpenMPI.
+   2. Build and install OpenMPI.
 Note the :code:`getconf` trick to guess at an appropriate parallel build.

-5. Clean up, in order to reduce the size of layers as well as the resulting Charliecloud tarball (:code:`rm -Rf`).
+4. Clean up, in order to reduce the size of layers as well as the resulting Charliecloud tarball (:code:`rm -Rf`).

 ..
 Finally, because it's a container image, you can be less tidy than you